 Using this feature you can create a one or more authoring site collection for creating and store content and create one or more publishing site collection to design and show the content from authoring site collection using catalog connection by the help of SharePoint search.

 – Content has been created in SharePoint list and libraries shared as a catalog result source in authoring site collections

 – Search service crawl the content from authoring site collection and build the index

 – User add a content search webpart to query the content from search in publishing site collections

-– Main advantage is internet sites most of the public facing sites using this feature for make content management easily.
+– The main advantage is internet sites most of the public facing sites using this feature for making content management easily.

 Types of contents:

 – You can store different types of content in libraries and lists in the authoring site collection.
 By sharing these libraries and lists as catalogs, the data that they contain can be reused in one or more publishing site collections.
 By default, only HTML content is indexed and returned by the search system.
 Non-HTML content, such as Word documents and PDFs, is not stored in the index, and must be referenced directly.
 The following list describes the different types of content that you can use in an authoring site collection.